Ananya-H689/AI-Task-Board-Project/README.md

 ## ⚙️ How It Works

 1. User logs in or registers
-2. User enters their meeting identity
+2. User enters their meeting identity (name)
 3. User pastes a meeting transcript
-4. System analyzes text using rule-based NLP
+4. The system processes the text using rule-based NLP
-5. Action-oriented sentences are extracted as tasks
+5. Action-oriented sentences are identified
-6. Names in transcript are used to assign tasks
+6. Tasks are extracted from those sentences
+7. Assignees are detected based on names in the transcript
-7. Priority is classified using keywords
+8. Priority is classified using keyword-based logic
-8. Completed tasks are detected automatically or marked manually
+9. Completed tasks are auto-detected or manually marked
-9. Data is stored in MongoDB
+10. Data is stored in MongoDB
-10. Dashboard displays All Tasks, My Tasks, and Done
+11. Dashboard displays:

+* All Tasks
+* My Tasks
+* Completed Tasks

 ---

 ## 🧠 Task Logic

+### 🔹 Action Detection

-The system detects tasks using action keywords such as:
+The system identifies tasks using action-based keywords such as:

 * fix
 * review